cloudtay/ripple-driver/README.en.md

 <a href="https://packagist.org/packages/cclilshy/p-ripple-core"><img src="https://img.shields.io/packagist/l/cclilshy/p-ripple-core " alt="License"></a>
 </p>
 <p>
-PRipple is a modern, high-performance native PHP coroutine framework designed to solve PHP's challenges in high concurrency, complex network communication and data operations.
+ripple is a modern, high-performance native PHP coroutine framework designed to solve PHP's challenges in high concurrency, complex network communication and data operations.
 The framework uses an innovative architecture and efficient programming model to provide powerful and flexible backend support for modern web and web applications.
-By using PRipple, you will experience the advantages of managing tasks from a global view of the system and efficiently handling network traffic and data. </p>
+By using ripple, you will experience the advantages of managing tasks from a global view of the system and efficiently handling network traffic and data. </p>
 <p align="center">
     <a href="https://github.com/cloudtay/p-ripple-core/blob/main/README.en.md">English</a>
     ·